 Pascale Petit wins the inaugural Laurel Prize

-Pascale Petit’s seventh poetry collection Mama Amazonica has won the inaugural Laurel Prize, Poet Laureate Simon Armitage's new award that recognises and encourages the resurgence of nature and environmental writing currently taking place in poetry.
+Pascale Petit’s seventh poetry collection Mama Amazonica won the inaugural Laurel Prize, Poet Laureate Simon Armitage's new award that recognises and encourages the resurgence of nature and environmental writing currently taking place in poetry.
 The announcement was made at an online ceremony and reading held on the evening of National Poetry Day, 1 October 2020.

 The judges were Simon Armitage, Robert Macfarlane and Moniza Alvi.
 The prize will be awarded annually for the best published collection of environmental or nature poetry.
-It is funded by Simon Armitage out of the £5,000 honorarium he receives annually from the Queen, and is run by the Poetry School.
+It is partly funded by Simon Armitage out of the £5,000 honorarium he receives annually from the Queen, and is run by the Poetry School.

 The prize awards £5,000 (1st prize), £2,000 (2nd prize) and £1,000 (3rd prize).
 In addition, this year’s partner the UK’s Areas of Outstanding Natural Beauty (AONBs) are funding a commission for the three winners to write a poem inspired by the AONB closest to their heart.